 This year’s float, entitled “The Gift of Time”, consisted of a vibrant background inspired by the ancient civilizations of Mexico and featured four gigantic colorful macaws.
 Over 14,000 flowers were used on the float which featured 44 floral portraits honoring organ donors who gave the ultimate gift of life.
 Seventeen organ and tissue recipients and organ donation advocates were chosen to ride on the float.

 The riders included former NFL quarterback and coach Sam Wyche and baseball legend Rod Carew.

 Just over a year ago, Wyche received a heart transplant at Carolinas HealthCare System’s Carolinas Medical Center, only hours before he was to be transferred to hospice care.
-Since his operation he is staying healthy and focusing on increasing awareness on the need for more organ, eye and tissue donors.
+Since his operation, he is staying healthy and focusing on increasing awareness of the need for more organ, eye and tissue donors.

 Wyche will be the fourth South Carolina organ recipient to be honored as a float rider in the fifteen years of the Donate Life Rose Parade Float program.
 Bridge to Life is proud to make this opportunity possible through a co-sponsorship with LifeShare of The Carolinas and Carolinas Medical Center in Charlotte.